Reprisal!

 Reprisal! is a 1956 American Western film directed by George Sherman and starring Guy Madison, Felicia Farr and Kathryn Grant.
 The film's sets were designed by the art director Walter Holscher.

 Plot

 A man named Frank Madden (Guy Madison) buys a ranch near a small town.
-Greedy neighboring ranchers, the Shipley's, had been grazing their cattle on the ranch while it was setting empty.
-Madden hires Native Americans to help him on the ranch.
+Greedy neighboring ranchers, the Shipleys, had been grazing their cattle on the ranch while it was setting empty.
+Madden hires American Indians to help him on the ranch.
 The townspeople resent him for this.
-The Shipley's also resent him because they can no longer graze their cattle on his land.
+The Shipleys also resent him because they can no longer graze their cattle on his land.

-The old Native American, Matara, shows up on Madden's ranch; it becomes apparent that he is actually Madden's grandfather, as Madden is half Native American and has chosen to forsake that heritage to pass as white.
-He tells Matara to leave but, Matara convinces him to pretend he is his Native American houseman.
+The old Indian, Matara, shows up on Madden's ranch; it becomes apparent that he is actually Madden's grandfather, as Madden is half Indian and has chosen to forsake that heritage to pass as white.
+He tells Matara to leave but, Matara convinces him to pretend he is his Indian houseman.